vijay76/ot-traningall/attendees/assignments/day3/assignments.md

 Assignment3:
 * Create a test repo in your github account, write some demo commits.
-* Add this test repo as submodule inside your jenkins repo.
+* Add this test repo as submodule inside your git repo.
-* Clone jenkins repo with submodule.
+* Clone git repo with submodule.

 Assignment4: